The 7 quick, inexpensive and transformative jobs I'm doing to spruce up my guest bathroom ahead of hosting season

 2. Repainting the walls

-The biggest issue I had with our guest bathroom was the color.
-I did quite like it when we first chose it as something a little bolder and more dynamic than the all-white scheme we originally opted for.
-However, over time, the vibrant greenish blue lost its appeal and, I came to realize, cast an odd greyish hue over the skin when looking in the mirror.
+The biggest issue I had with our guest bathroom was the blue color.
+I did quite like it when we first chose it as a bold and colorful bathroom color idea.
+It was more dynamic than the all-white scheme we originally opted for.
+However, over time, the vibrant greenish-blue lost its appeal and cast an odd, grayish hue over the skin when looking in the mirror.

 Ginger Curtis, founder and CEO at Urbanology Designs says, 'A quick and easy way to transform a guest bathroom is with a fresh coat of paint.
 Consider a moody, rich tone like deep blue or dark charcoal for a luxurious feel, or a soft, neutral color to create a serene environment.'
 Definitely something to consider if you are thinking about new bathroom color ideas.